inpex/ioBroker.dmxface/README.md

 ![Logo](admin/dmxface.png)
 http://www.dmxface.at
 # ioBroker.dmxface
-Programmable IO Controller with <br>
+Programmable IO controller with <br>
  DMX Out<br>
  DMX In<br>
  8 to 16 In- and Outports  (16 ports with the IO8 extension)<br>
  6 LED common anode Ports up to 1A/channel<br>
  IR receiver and transmitter port<br>
- RS485 Bus for the connection of up to 8 LCD touch displays with 2,4 or 8 inches.<br>
+ RS485 Bus for the connection of up to 8 LCD touch displays with 2.4 or 5 inches.<br>
  LAN Interface supporting up to 7 individual configurable sockets<br>
  USB Port for programming and communication<br>
 Dokumentation and communication protocoll downloads http://www.spl-technik.at/index.php/dmxface-downloads